 Property tax incentives include exemptions, exclusions, abatements and credits.
 Most property tax incentives provide that the added value of a renewable energy system is excluded from the valuation of the property for taxation purposes.
 For example, if a new heating system that uses renewable energy costs more than a conventional heating system, the additional cost of the renewable energy system is not included in the property assessment.
 In a few cases, property tax incentives apply to the additional cost of a green building.
 Because property taxes are collected locally, some states have granted local taxing authorities the option of allowing a property tax incentive for renewables.

 States, utilities and a few local governments offer rebates to promote the installation of renewable energy and energy efficiency projects.
-Most rebate programs that support energy efficiency are administered by utilities.
-Rebate levels typically vary by technology.
+Rebate programs provide cash incentives for equipment installations that meet the specifications of the program.

 Renewable Energy Credits (RECs)

 Renewable Energy Credits (RECs) represent the environmental attributes of electricity generated through a qualifying renewable energy resource.
 One REC is issued for every 1 megawatt-hour (MWh) of electricity produced by the qualifying source.
 Since renewable electricity fed into the electric grid is distributed according to physical laws rather than contractual agreements, RECs help account for who can claim the use of renewable electricity.
 A State Renewable Portfolio Standard (RPS) typically requires the utilities to procure a certain amount of RECs to demonstrate compliance with their renewable energy requirement.
 RECs can be bought and sold as commodities in the market, and are issued and tracked by various Generation Information Systems (GIS) that operate within the US electric grid.